I recently moved to Ambergris Caye, Belize, from Portland, Oregon…

 Without getting over my qualms about trying something new, I wouldn’t have this glorious scent filling my apartment and a unique bag of homemade treats on my counter.

+These were the benefits of overcoming the fear of the unfamiliar and embracing being taught by someone completely new.
 A lot of us battle between the desire for everything to stay the same and the desire for novelty and newness…

-Leave as much of your previous life behind as possible, including familiar foods.
+One of the keys to success here in Belize is the embracing the novel.
+Leave as much of your previous life behind, including familiar foods.
 You never know what new source of comfort and enjoyment you’ll discover.

 Noel Delacruz